-If you are faced with an unplanned pregnancy, you have three options.
-These are adoption vs abortion vs parenting.
+If you’re faced with an unplanned pregnancy, you have three options: adoption, abortion, or parenting.
 There are pros and cons to each of these options.
 The purpose of this article is to offer the most significant pros and cons to each.
-This is not a complete list of pros and cons.
-It is a good place to start, though.
-We suggest that you make a list of your own pros and cons for each so you can compare the three options and make the best decision for you and your baby.
+While not a complete list of pros and cons, it’s a good place to start.
+I suggest that you make a list of your own pros and cons for each so you can compare the three options and make the best decision for you and your baby.

 As you consider adoption vs abortion vs parenting, you should consider parenting first.
 Talk with your support people, family and friends, to find out who can help you raise your baby.
 Here are the pros of parenting: